sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: linkcheck_timeout

    The duration, in seconds, that the linkcheck builder will wait for a response after each hyperlink request.
+Defaults to 30 seconds.

    .. versionadded:: 1.1